p4lang/PI/README.md

 `table_delete`.
 Because these two functions have been implemented in the bmv2 PI implementation, you can test the PI CLI with the bmv2 `simple_switch`.
-Assuming bmv2 is installed on your system, build the PI and the CLI with `./configure --with-bmv2 && make`.
-You can then experiment with the following commands:
+Assuming bmv2 is installed on your system, build the PI and the CLI with `./configure --with-bmv2 --with-cli && make`.
+You can then experiment with the following
+commands:

     simple_switch tests/testdata/simple_router.json  // to start the switch
     ./CLI/pi_CLI_bmv2 -c tests/testdata/simple_router.json  // to start the CLI